matt-meyer-nyc/project-one/README.md

 The loop I got thrown for was this.
 Every time I tried to add in the 'Snuggles' code I had working to move the 'paddles' the entire layout fo the screen got turned about.

-The code I sited used this for paddle movement:
+The code I cited used this for paddle movement:

 `document.onkeydown = function (e) {
     var evt = e || window.event;